Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Introduction

-has a nonempty relative interior (e.g., \cite{BS}), where $f'(\bar u)$ is the Fr\'echet derivative of $f$ at $\bar u$, and $\mathcal{R}_{K}(v)$ is the radial cone (see Definition \ref{llzd1} in the next section) of a set $K\subseteq X$ at $v\in K$.
-Particularly, if
+are proposed, e.g., $\mathcal{Z}(\bar u)$ has a nonempty relative interior or, the closure of the set $\mathcal{Z}(\bar u)$ is not the whole space $ X$.
+Here and henceforth, $f'(\bar u)$ is the Fr\'echet derivative of $f$ at $\bar u$, and $\mathcal{R}_{D}(v)$ is the radial cone (see Definition \ref{llzd1} in the next section) of a set $D\subseteq X$ at $v\in D$.
+For more details in this respect we refer to \cite{BS,Kurcyusz1976,Robinson1976,Kurcyusz1979} and the references therein.